madagra/tiniychat/README.md

 * `/COMMANDS`: check the list of available commands.

-> **DISCLAIMER**: This application has been developed for learning purposes and there surely many bugs lurking around.
+> **DISCLAIMER**: This application has been developed for learning purposes and there are surely many bugs lurking around.

 ## Design